neb-b/daisy/README.md

 - [ ] general relay management
 - [ ] remove typescript expect-error comments
 - [ ] on scroll to bottom, fetch more notes?
 Or just fetch more total
+- [ ] mistakenly think user tags are replies
+- [ ] use correct tags for replies inside threads